TomasDevs/animation-performance-test/README.md

 ## Cloning and Running the Project

-To clone the project and run it locally, follow these steps:
+To clone the project and run it locally, follow these steps:@

 **1. Clone the repository:**